rudi77/sdc/project2/writeup.md

 ![alt text][image18]

 #### Conclusion
 In this project I learned how to implement and train a convolutional neural network that can be used for classifying traffic signs.
 I started by exploring and visualizing the data and training a modified LeNet model with the provided training set.
 Adding dropouts, augmenting the training set and switching to a more complex network drastically improved my models accuracy although still having not reached state-of-art results.
-Further model and hyperparameter tuning, like extending the feature maps in the existing conv layer or adding new layeres and so on, would probably improve my model's performance.
+Further model and hyperparameter tuning, like extending the feature maps in the existing conv layer or adding new layeres, would probably improve my model's performance.